20 Mystical Temples In Yogyakarta (+fun facts)

 What is Ratu Boko exactly?
 We don’t know for sure.
 Likely, the site wasn’t an actual temple but instead a palace for a king.
 After all Ratu Boko means ‘Stork King” in Javanese.

-Considering the complex has defensive walls, moats, a women’s quarter, meditation caves, and even pools, it most probably was indeed some sort of a palace.
+Considering the complex has defensive walls, moats, a women’s quarter, meditation caves, and even pools, it most likely was indeed some sort of a palace.

 It is indeed an impressive site, but I’m not sure to what extent the price tag on par with Borobudur and Prambanan is worth it.